rails/rails/guides/source/engines.md

 #### Critical Files

 At the root of this brand new engine's directory lives a `blorgh.gemspec` file.
+You should edit this file and provide correct informations in place of "TODO".

 When you include the engine into an application later on, you will do so with this line in the Rails application's `Gemfile`: